ConsumerDataStandardsAustralia/mock-data-holder-nodejs/ReadMe.md

 - Set the value for DATA_IS_SINGLE_DOCUMENT in the `.env.docker` file to `true`.
 - Put a data file in the `input\VERSION\all-data` folder.
 The structure of this file must be as per [testdata-cli](https://github.com/ConsumerDataStandardsAustralia/testdata-cli) schema
 - Set the value for SINGLE_COLLECTION_NAME in the `.env.docker` file to the name of the data file (less extension).
-- Leav all other values in the `.env.docker`.
+- Leave all other values in the `.env.docker`.
 - Run `docker-compose up` from the root directory.

 This will create a NodeJS data server `dsb-test-data-server` interrogating a MongoDB which is initialised with generated data in the collection as per SINGLE_COLLECTION_NAME.

 ## Structured Mode - Larger datasets

 For this approach the data is broken up into documents per customer and plans.
 The testdata-cli can create the segmented files required for this approach. (see the setting `individualFileOutDir` in the ReadMe file for the [testdata-cli](https://github.com/ConsumerDataStandardsAustralia/testdata-cli))

+- Set the value for DATA_IS_SINGLE_DOCUMENT in the `.env.docker` file to `false`.
+- Put a data files in the `input\VERSION\` folder.
+- Leave all other values in the `.env.docker`.
+- Run `docker-compose up` from the root directory.

-The `dsb-data-loader` program will run once when the containers are generated, and populated a MongoDB with the data from `load-test-data/input/VERSON/HOLDER_ID` folder.
+The `dsb-data-loader` program will run once when the containers are generated, and populated a MongoDB with the data from `load-test-data/input/VERSION/HOLDER_ID` folder.
 The data in this the folder was generated withe DSB [testdata-cli](https://github.com/ConsumerDataStandardsAustralia/testdata-cli).

 The resulting database (DSB), will have a `plans` collection, and a `customers` collection.